CUBRID/cubrid-manual/en/ha.rst

 How to Detect Replication Mismatch
 ----------------------------------

 Replication mismatch between replication nodes, indicating that data of the master node and the slave node is not identical, can be detected to some degree by the following process.
+You can also use :ref:`cubrid-checksumdb` utility to detect a replication inconsistency.
 However, please note that there is no more accurate way to detect a replication mismatch than by directly comparing the data of the master node to the data of the slave node.
 If it is determined that there has been a replication mismatch, you should rebuild the database of the master node to the slave node (see :ref:`rebuilding-replication`.)

 *   Execute **cubrid statdump** command and check **Time_ha_replication_delay**.
 When this value is bigger, replication latency can be larger; the bigger latency time shows the possibility of the larger replication mismatch.